OpenNewsLabs/autoEdit_2/adobe-panel-src/README.md

 - You need to have recent version of [Adobe Premiere](https://www.adobe.com/products/premiere.html) on your system.
 Version `12.11` to ensure compatibility with all features.
 - Chrome browser to view the dev tools for the CEP panel
 - [See here fore more details on JSX language](https://jsx.github.io/doc/tutorial.html) used to interact with Adobe Premiere API and [here](https://jsx.github.io/)
+- _optional_ but highly reccomended to use the [Property Explorer](https://www.adobeexchange.com/creativecloud.details.1170.html) extension in Premiere. (to install follow their instruction if you sing into adobe creative cloud it should auto install and be available in the window ->  extensions list in Premiere )

 ## setup